-- If you have accessibility or support requirements please contact the court on receipt of your citation. - Remember to phone the jurors' attendance update line the night before first attending court for jury service, even if this falls on a weekend.
+- If you have accessibility or support requirements please contact the court on receipt of your citation - Remember to phone the jurors' attendance update line the night before first attending court for jury service, even if this falls on a weekend.
 There will be a recorded message containing important information about attendance at court.
 The number can be found on the front of your citation form.
-This will avoid unnecessary attendance. - If you need to contact a member of court staff, contact details are provided on your citation. - If you do not attend court as required, and have not already been excused, you may be fined for non-attendance. - You must make sure that you arrive in good time for the start of court each day. - You must bring your citation to court with you. - Smoking is not permitted in the court building or precincts, the court room or the jury room. - Mobile phones and music players must not be used and must be switched off when the court is sitting and when jurors are in the jury room considering their verdict. - You must not discuss the case with anyone except your fellow jurors and then only in the privacy of the jury room.
+This will avoid unnecessary attendance. - If you need to speak to a member of court staff telephone the main court telephone number, or enquiries telephone number, on your citation or the local information leaflet. - If you do not attend court as required, and have not already been excused, you may be fined for nonattendance. - You must make sure that you arrive in good time for the start of court each day. - You must bring your citation to court with you. - Smoking is not permitted in the court building or precincts, the court room or the jury room. - Mobile phones and music players must not be used and must be switched off when the court is sitting and when jurors are in the jury room considering their verdict. - You must not discuss the case with anyone except your fellow jurors and then only in the privacy of the jury room.
 No juror should have any contact with an accused person. - If you are ill on the date you are due to attend court you must contact the clerk of court on the telephone number on the local information leaflet before 9:15 am.
 You must also provide a medical certificate.